Rismosch/ris_engine/README.md

    This is the compiled engine.
 It contains all logic to run the game.

 2. **SDL2.dll**
-   This is a multi media library, which provides low level access to audio, keyboard, mouse, joystick and graphics.
+   This is a multi media library, which provides low level access to audio, keyboard, mouse, joystick and windowing.

-3. **compiled.ris_assets**
+3. **ris_assets**
    This file contains all assets used by the engine.
 Without assets, the game cannot be run.